-One of the topics usually brought up in the media is the women's inheritance in Islam, about a woman receiving half of the portion of inheritance than a man.
-However, many situations are ignored where women are entitled to receive equal or more shares than men.
-To understand better, let us begin by putting some thoughts on the topic.
+One of the topics usually mentioned in the media is women's succession in Islam, about a woman receiving half of the inheritance than a man.
+However, many situations are ignored where women are entitled to receive equal or more shares than men as Quranic heirs.
+To understand better, let us begin by thinking about the topic.

 The way of life in which Woman to take care of children and being the homemaker is not the only traditional way of living the life, but the most functional and practical approach giving a perfect shape in the modern world.
 We encourage to read "Why millennial women want to be housewives?" by Newyork Post.

 Man is responsible for all affairs related to wealth, defense, inheritance, and some of the bigger financial responsibilities found below.